SherineAwad/multiomicsGRN/devREADME.md

-# Pycistopic
+# Pycistopic: preprocessing the ATAC part and integrating metadata from scRNA

-## 1. Preprocessing Step in scATAC-seq
+## 1. Preprocessing  scATAC-seq

 ## Overview